2020 Stadium Super Trucks: Season summary

 The 2020 season began with a combination race weekend with the Boost Mobile Super Trucks at Adelaide Street Circuit.
 The weekend, which was promoted as an "Australia v USA Series", saw eight Australian drivers and three Americans (defending champion Matthew Brabham holds dual citizenship with both countries).
 Robby Gordon and Bill Hynes, who ran the full 2019 schedule, returned for Adelaide; fellow American Sara Price made her SST return after last racing in 2017.
 Gordon won Race 1 after starting first (he did not set a qualifying time due to steering problems, placing him on pole position due to an inverted grid) and holding off a charge by Toby Price on the final turn.
 Matt Mingay and Paul Morris dominated the second race until Gordon and Brabham passed them late in the event; the two ran side by side to the finish with Brabham winning by just 0.0361 seconds.
 Shae Davies, a series newcomer, won the final race after avoiding early wrecks and distancing himself from the field as they fought for position.

 Due to the COVID-19 pandemic, the Grand Prix of Long Beach, originally scheduled for April 18–19, was canceled, ending a nine-year streak for SST at the street circuit dating back to the series' inaugural season in 2013.
-The combination Perth SuperNight at Wanneroo Raceway on May 16–17 was postponed, though SST intends to commit to the rescheduled date once it is finalized.
+The combination Perth SuperNight at Wanneroo Raceway on May 16–17 was postponed; although SST intended to commit to ae rescheduled date, the event was never rescheduled.
 Another combination weekend with the Gold Coast 600 on October 31–November 1 was excluded from the revised Supercars schedule in May.
-On May 18, Honda Indy Toronto was removed from its July 11–12 date after local legislation expanded the city's ban on major events through the month, with race officials planning to find a new date.
+On May 18, Honda Indy Toronto was removed from its July 11–12 date after local legislation expanded the city's ban on major events through the month, with race officials originally planning to find a new date; the event was also never rescheduled.
 The Grand Prix of Portland, planned for September 5–6, was called off on July 27, followed by the Honda Indy 200 (August 7–9) at Mid-Ohio Sports Car Course being postponed on August 1.

 After a six-month dormancy, the season resumed in early August at Road America as a support event for the NASCAR Xfinity Series.
 Five drivers made their series debuts during the weekend: Barry Boes (Trans-Am Series), Gordon's son Max, Jett Noland and Zane Smith (NASCAR Gander RV & Outdoors Truck Series), and Zoey Edenholm (Formula 4 United States Championship).
 John Holtger, whose SST debut came at the track in 2019, Arie Luyendyk Jr., and two-time SST champion Sheldon Creed also returned to the trucks.
 Luyendyk won the first race after rolling over early in the event, while Brabham beat out Gordon to win the second.

 The series initially planned to return to Lake Elsinore Diamond, which held races in 2017 and 2018, in October before it was called off.